 Consult the User Guide for more advanced configuration.

 Install custom software packages that you might be interested in.

-If you have flashed a development/snapshot firmware of OpenWrt, you first need to manually enable the admin web GUI: development installation guide.
-Or verify the result on snapshot builds by SSH-connecting to your OpenWrt device IP 192.168.1.1
+If you have flashed a development/snapshot firmware of OpenWrt, you first need to manually enable the web interface.
+Or verify the result on snapshot builds connecting to OpenWrt via SSH.